 (Spanish) Where There Is No Doctor and Where There Is No Dentist

-Acrylic Paints and Brushes, Beads for Bead Work, Buttons, Craft Glue and Scissors, Earring Hooks, Gage Wire, Sewing Needles, Thread, Watercolor Paints and Brushes, and Wire Cutters
+Acrylic Brushes and Paints, Beads for Bead Work, Buttons, Craft Glue and Scissors, Earring Hooks, Gage Wire, Sewing Needles, Thread, Watercolor Brushes and Paints, and Wire Cutters

 Solar-Powered Working Laptops